Provision of secretariat support to the Senate legislative and general purpose standing committees, select committees and certain joint committees.

 - the interpretation of standing orders relating to the operations of committees

-- issues relating to parliamentary privilege, including the unauthorised disclosure of committee information and interference with witnesses
+- issues relating to parliamentary privilege, including the unauthorised disclosure of committee information and dealing with witnesses

 Committee secretaries met regularly throughout the year to discuss management and procedural issues encountered by secretariats, and to discuss issues raised in the Procedural Information Bulletin.
-Senior officers from other areas of the department, including the Clerk, met with committee secretaries during the year, as did representatives from support areas such as Hansard and broadcasting from the Department of Parliamentary Services.
+Officers from other areas of the department also met with committee secretaries during the year to share information and coordinate activities.

 Under standing order 25(10), the chairs of the committees may meet to discuss any matter relating to the operations of the committees.
-The Chairs’ Committee is chaired by the Deputy President.
+The Chairs' Committee is chaired by the Deputy President.
 The Clerk Assistant (Committees) is the secretary.
-During 2010–11, the committee met on one occasion (with other meetings postponed because of the election and timetabling constraints towards the end of 2010).
-The committee considered issues such as the behaviour of senators and the role of a committee chair, the workload of committees and the application of new technology to store and distribute documents.
+During 2011–12, the committee met on three occasions and considered issues such as the accessibility of online documents and video-conferencing facilities in Australia.
+The committee also monitored the output and activity levels of Senate committees.

 Legislative and general purpose standing committees

-The Senate has eight pairs of legislation and references committees established pursuant to standing order 25 as permanent committees.
-Permanent committees continue for the life of a parliament and are re-established at the commencement of each new parliament.
+The Senate has eight pairs of legislation and references committees established pursuant to standing order 25 as standing or permanent committees.
+Standing committees continue for the life of a parliament and are re-established at the commencement of each new parliament.